Joseph Monroe (computer scientist)

-Joseph Monroe is a computer scientist and the second African American in history to earn a Ph.D. in computer science.
+Joseph Monroe (born May 18, 1936) is an American computer scientist and the second African American in history to earn a Ph.D. in computer science.
 He served on the faculties of the U.S. Air Force Academy, Fayetteville State University, and North Carolina A & T State University, and was a founding member of Upsilon Pi Epsilon.

 Early life and education

 Monroe was born in Rowland, North Carolina on May 18, 1936.
 He graduated from North Carolina A&T State University in Greensboro, North Carolina in 1962 with bachelor’s degrees in mathematics, English, and French.
 He received a master's degree in computer science in 1967 from Texas A & M University and earned his Ph.D. in computer science from the same university in 1972.
 There is a misconception that Monroe was the first African American to earn a Ph.D. in computer science.
 However, Clarence Ellis in 1969 was the first.

 Career

 Shortly after acquiring his doctorate, Monroe accepted a commission from the U.S. Air Force as a second lieutenant while also working for the U.S. Air Force Academy as an associate professor.
 From 1978 he served as chair of the computer science department, chair of the department of electrical engineering, and the dean of the faculty.
 He was appointed as a full professor, becoming the first African American to serve as a full professor for the U.S. Air Force Academy and the first African American professor to be given a tenure permanent professorship at a service academy of the United States.

 During his tenure, Monroe developed several military computer systems, completing projects including the U.S. Army Personnel System, U.S. Air Force Logistics systems, U.S. Air Force Manpower System, and the Armed Forces Intelligence Data Handling System.
 He joined the faculty of Fayetteville State University in Fayetteville, North Carolina in 1987.
 He held both administrative and academic positions on the University's staff.
 After four years of serving on their faculty, he returned to North Carolina A & T State University where he was subsequently named Ronald E. McNair Endowed Professor and Chair of Computer Science in 1991.

 He was a founding member of Upsilon Pi Epsilon, the first international honor society dedicated to the disciplines of computing & information.